coerll/eComma/README.txt

 Instructions below are based on navigation in admin menu (admin_menu module).

-1. Site building > Modules: enable ecomma module and dependencies
+1. Modules: enable ecomma module and dependencies

 (Go to content management > Content types for step 2-4)
 2. Structure > Taxonomy: Add Vocabulary.
 3. Add content type: Add custom content type.
 4. Edit new content type > Comment settings > Preview comment:Optional
-5. Edit new content type > Comment settings > Display below post or comments
 6. Manage fields > Add a new text area field with unlimited values
 7. Enable ecomma commentary features for that text area field in the settings.
 8. Manage fields > Add existing field > Term reference > Autocomplete term w.
 9. Select your Vocabulary from tag field settings.
 10. Configuration > Community tags: Enable community tagging for new vocabulary.
+11. Configuration > jQuery update > jQuery and jQuery UI CDN > Select None.
-11. Edit new content type  > Community tags settings > Block.
+12. Edit new content type  > Community tags settings > Block.

 (Go to People > Permissions for step 12-14)
-12. Community_tags: Enable "tag content" for authenticated and anonymous users.
+13. Community_tags: Enable "tag content" for authenticated and anonymous users.
     (Enables unauthenticated users to see the tags, but not to tag.)
-13. Community_tags: Enable "edit own tags" for authenticated.
+14. Community_tags: Enable "edit own tags" for authenticated.
-14. Comment: Enable “view comments" for anonymous and authenticated users.
+15. Comment: Enable “view comments" for anonymous and authenticated users.
     (Enables unauthenticated users to see the comments, but not to comment.)
-15. Site building > Pages > List:
+16. Structure > Pages:
 	-Enable node_view and click on edit.
 	-Selection rules > select "Node:type" and then check new content type -Left column: Add content > Node > Field: your-text-field
-16. Create a node of the new node type.
+17. Create a node of the new node type.
-17. Enter your text in the text field (not in the body).
+18. Enter your text in the text field (not in the body).
-18. View the node and select text with mouse cursor to start annotating.
+19. View the node and select text with mouse cursor to start annotating.

 Current restrictions:
 	* Does currently not work on IE browser.
 	* Once a group/class has started to tag or comment on a text the text cannot be changed in any way or the annotations will be off.

 *****************************************************************************